 Safe Road Users

-Whether traveling by private automobile, public transit, bicycle, motorcycle, or foot, all of us share the same goal of getting to our destination safely and efficiently, and older drivers exhibit some of the highest rates of seatbelt use and lowest rates of distracted or impaired driving.
+Whether traveling by private automobile, public transit, bicycle, motorcycle, or foot, all of us share the same goal of getting to our destination safely and efficiently.
+While older drivers exhibit some of the highest rates of seatbelt usage and lowest rates of distracted or impaired driving, there are additional strategies to decrease risk.
 ChORUS includes a wealth of information designed to support aging drivers, from self-assessments and links to refresher courses, to state-specific licensing information.
-Recognizing that driving is simply not an option in all cases, the Clearinghouse also promotes safe cycling and walking, provides support for families and caregivers concerned about their loved ones, and highlights alternative transportation options that may be available.
+Recognizing that driving is not an option in all cases, ChORUS also promotes safe cycling and walking, provides support for families and caregivers concerned about their loved ones, and highlights alternative transportation options that may be available.

-The greatest risk to aging drivers is fragility that makes crash survival and recovery more difficult.
-As such, this is a group that especially stands to benefit from vehicle safety technologies both emerging (e.g., forward collision mitigation) and familiar (such as well-designed crumple zones).
-ChORUS promotes safer vehicles for seniors by featuring a range of consumer-friendly information, from education on how to interpret safety and crash ratings, to overviews of cutting-edge technologies, to simple tips on helpful features to look for in any car (e.g., wider mirrors).
-It also includes a wealth of resources for researchers, engineers, industry, the media, and others who help advance vehicle safety.
+Crash survival and recovers is more difficult for aging drivers.
+As such, this is a group that especially stands to benefit from vehicle safety technologies — both emerging (such as forward collision mitigation) and familiar (such as well-designed crumple zones).
+ChORUS promotes safer vehicles for seniors by featuring a range of consumer-friendly information, which includes education on how to interpret safety and crash ratings, overviews of cutting-edge technologies, simple tips on helpful vehicle features (such as wider mirrors).
+ChORUS also includes a wealth of resources for researchers, engineers, industry, media, and others who help advance vehicle safety.

-The Clearinghouse is managed by a diverse group of organizations with input from a panel of subject matter experts (SMEs) and review by the US DOT.
+ChORUS is managed by a diverse group of organizations with input from a panel of subject matter experts and review by the U.S. Department of Transportation (DOT).
 Our partners include:

 Federal Highway Administration

-The Federal Highway Administration (FHWA) is an agency within the U.S. Department of Transportation that partners with and supports State and local governments in the design, construction, and maintenance of the Nation’s highway system (Federal Aid Highway Program) and various federally and tribal owned lands (Federal Lands Highway Program).
-Through financial and technical assistance to State and local governments, the Federal Highway Administration is responsible for ensuring that America’s roads and highways continue to be among the safest and most technologically sound in the world.
+The Federal Highway Administration (FHWA) is an agency within DOT that partners with and supports state and local governments in the design, construction, and maintenance of the nation’s highway system (Federal Aid Highway Program) and various federally and tribal-owned lands (Federal Lands Highway Program).
+Through financial and technical assistance to state and local governments, FHWA is responsible for ensuring that America’s roads and highways continue to be among the safest and most technologically sound in the world.
 FHWA, through a cooperative agreement with the Roadway Safety Foundation, provides input on ChORUS content, tools, and programs related to safer road designs and best practices for improving community safety through infrastructure enhancements.

 National Highway Traffic Safety Administration

 The National Highway Traffic Safety Administration (NHTSA) was established by the Highway Safety Act of 1970 and is dedicated to achieving the highest standards of excellence in motor vehicle and highway safety.
-It works daily to help prevent crashes and their attendant costs, both human and financial.
-Through a contract with Syneren Technologies, NHTSA is responsible for ChORUS information and resources pertaining to its areas of expertise, notably driver behavior initiatives and motor vehicle safety (including recalls).
+NHTSA works daily to help prevent crashes and their attendant costs, both human and financial.
+Through a contract with New Editions Consulting, NHTSA is responsible for ChORUS information and resources pertaining to its areas of expertise, notably driver behavior initiatives and motor vehicle safety.

 Roadway Safety Foundation

 The Roadway Safety Foundation (RSF) is a 501(c)(3) nonprofit educational and charitable organization chartered in 1995 by the American Highway Users Alliance.
-Its mission is to reduce the frequency and severity of motor vehicle crashes, injuries, and fatalities through improvements to roadway systems and their environment.
+Its mission is to reduce the frequency and severity of motor vehicle crashes, injuries, and fatalities through improvements to roadway systems and their environments.
 The physical characteristics of America’s roadways can be improved through design and engineering, operating conditions, removal of roadside hazards, and the effective use of safety features.
 RSF works by building awareness through media campaigns and outreach activities, developing educational materials, and forming roadway safety partnerships between the private and public sectors.
 RSF, through a cooperative agreement with FHWA, is responsible for developing and maintaining the sections of ChORUS that pertain to safe road designs and infrastructure improvements.
-RSF is also responsible for the overall management and coordination of the Clearinghouse program.

-Creating ChORUS and ensuring its continued growth would not be possible without its panel of Subject Matter Experts (SMEs), who serve as key resources in the continuous improvement of this website.
+Creating ChORUS and ensuring its continued growth would not be possible without its panel of subject matter experts , who serve as key resources in the continuous improvement of this website.